wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/devices.rst

 Remove a line from a device
 ===========================

-Remove a line from a device.
+.. warning:: This feature is not yet accessible nor functional.

 After removing a line, the device needs to be synchronized for the changes to take effect.
 Please see `Synchronize a device`_

 **Parameters**